Indian reservation: Navajo–Hopi land dispute

 The land designated to the Navajo and Hopi reservation was originally considered barren and unproductive by white settlers until 1921 when prospectors scoured the land for oil.
 The mining companies pressured the U.S. government to set up Native American councils on the reservations so that they could agree to contracts, specifically leases, in the name of the tribe.

 During World War II, uranium was mined on the Diné and Hopi reservations.
-The dangers of radiation exposure were not adequately explained to the native people, who made up almost all the workforce of these mines, and lived in their immediate adjacency.
+The dangers of radiation exposure were not adequately explained to the Native people, who made up almost all the workforce of these mines, and lived in their immediate adjacency.
 As a result, some residents who lived near the uranium projects used the quarried rock from the mines to build their houses, these materials were radioactive and had detrimental health effects on the residents, including increased rates of kidney failure and cancer.
-During extraction some native children would play in large water pools which were heavily contaminated with uranium created by mining activities.
-The companies also failed to properly dispose of the radioactive waste which did and will continue to pollute the environment, including the natives' water sources.
+During extraction some Native children would play in large water pools which were heavily contaminated with uranium created by mining activities.
+The companies also failed to properly dispose of the radioactive waste which did and will continue to pollute the environment, including the Natives' water sources.
 Many years later, these same men who worked the mines died from lung cancer, and their families received no form of financial compensation.

 In 1979, the Church Rock uranium mill spill was the largest release of radioactive waste in U.S. history.
 The spill contaminated the Puerco River with 1,000 tons of solid radioactive waste and 93 million gallons of acidic, radioactive tailings solution which flowed downstream into the Navajo Nation.
 The Navajos used the water from this river for irrigation and their livestock but were not immediately informed about the contamination and its danger.

 After the war ended, the American population boomed and energy demands soared.
 The utility companies needed a new source of power so they began the construction of coal-fired power plants.
 They placed these power plants in the four corners region.
 In the 1960s, John Boyden, an attorney working for both Peabody Coal and the Hopi tribe, the nation's largest coal producer, managed to gain rights to the Hopi land, including Black Mesa, a sacred location to both tribes which lay partially within the Joint Use Area of both tribes.

-This case is an example of environmental racism and injustice, per the principles established by the Participants of the First National People of Color Environmental Leadership Summit, because the Navajo and Hopi people, which are communities of color, low income, and political alienation, were disproportionately affected by the proximity and the resulting pollution of these power plants which disregard their right to clean air, their land was degraded, and because the related public policies are not based on mutual respect of all people.
+Some consider this to be an example of environmental racism and injustice, per the principles established by the Participants of the First National People of Color Environmental Leadership Summit, because the Navajo and Hopi people, which are communities of color, low income, and political alienation, were disproportionately affected by the proximity and the resulting pollution of these power plants which disregard their right to clean air, their land was degraded, and because the related public policies are not based on mutual respect of all people.